bookofproofs/bookofproofs.github.io/_sources/history/16th-century/delgado.md

 title: Delgado, João
 born: 1553
 died: 1612
-keywords: Mathematics, Portuguese, Porto, Geometry, Philosophy, Papers, Conferences
+keywords: joão delgado,delgado
-description: João Delgado was a Portuguese professor, priest, mathematician and architect famous for developing innovative teaching methods, co-authoring an important book, publishing papers and making important contributions to conferences and international scientific committees.
+description: João Delgado was a Portuguese mathematician, priest and architect.
+He made important contributions to the debate about the place of mathematics in a curriculum.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---